In 2016, the School of Social Work adopted this school-wide, three-part learning goal:

-To prepare students for practice and leadership roles in the field of clinical social work, the DSW program also prepares graduates to:
+To prepare students for intellectual leadership in the field of clinical social work, the DSW program also prepares graduates to:

 - Develop foundational literacy skills of close reading, connective thinking, and case/framing, to create new knowledge and change the way students think about reading and writing in relation to practice, and as an enhancement of practice skills (Foundation Courses);